-During Fall of 2019, 18 proposals were submitted to the Innovations in Teaching with Technology Awards.
-The Academic Technology Advisory Council awarded a total of $96,848 for the following (7) proposals.
+In the fall of 2019, 18 proposals were submitted to the Innovations in Teaching with Technology Awards.
+The Academic Technology Advisory Council awarded a total of $96,848 for the following seven proposals.

 Video Games and the Ancient World: Assassin's Creed Odyssey